beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

     - `neuron` contains the generic neuron trait definition and the Lif neuron implementation
   - `resilience/` contains the SNN resilience implementation
 - `tests/` contains the tests for the library without any fault
+- `simulation/` contains the Python files that trains the network weights, the input spike trains based on the MNIST dataset and the labels used to compute the accuracy

 ## Main structures
-- A generic configuration has been realized using a `Neuron` trait (i.e. an interface) that outlines the common methods and behaviours expected from any neuron model.
+- `Neuron` is the trait used to realize a generic configuration that outlines the common methods and behaviours expected from any neuron model
 ```rust
 pub trait Neuron {
     fn process_input(&mut self, time: u64, weighted_sum: f64, fault: Option<InjectedFault>) -> u8;